Normanby rail corridor construction update - February and March 2025

 • Installation of cable routes and pits within the rail corridor including pulling new cables in conduits

-At Spring Hill (in the Normanby rail corridor), and on day and night shift between 2:00am Tuesday 2 April to 2:00am Friday 26 April 2024, the following will occur:
+In the Normanby rail corridor (Spring Hill), and 2:00am Tuesday 4 February to 2:00am Friday 21 February 2025, the following works will occur:

 • Concrete deliveries and pours